Current Size: 100%

 - what affect it could have on your employer and your colleagues;

-- whether there is a potential upside or benefit for your employer you can highlight;
+- whether there is a potential upside for your employer you can highlight;

 - if there are disadvantages, and how these could be addressed;